learn-co-curriculum/dsc-derivatives-intro-lab/README.md

 plt.show()
 ```

 So that function highlights the rate of change is moving at precisely the point $x = 2$.
 Sometimes it is useful to see how the derivative is changing across all $x$ values.
-With linear functions we know that our function is always changing by the same rate, and therefore the rate of change is constant.
-Let's write a function that allows us to see the function, and the derivative side by side.
+With linear functions, we know that our function is always changing by the same rate, and therefore the rate of change is constant.
+Let's write a function that allows us to see the function and the derivative side by side.

 ```python